ankit1321/Mtech_DSP_Lab_Uoh/README.md

 This is a flexible link list code with various operations with their generalizations.Various conditions are included for each function such as insert and delete at every position,reversing the link list.

+#Permutation

+This code prints each and every possible permutation for n and r.